 Located atop a windy plateau at an altitude of 2,835 metres – comprised mostly of ice, about 2,700 metres thick, covering the land surface – the Geographic South Pole is more than 1,200 kilometres from the nearest sea.
 Whereas the North Pole is at sea level in the middle of a heat-retaining ocean, the South Pole lies high in the middle of Antarctica, and boasts much colder temperatures.
 The average low is minus 28 °C at the height of the Antarctic summer, plummeting to minus 42 °C in February, minus 56 °C in March, then down into the minus 60s in the darkness of April to September.

-The North Pole is our planet’s northernmost point, where the Earth’s axis of rotation intersects its surface.
-That elusive point is situated in the middle of the Arctic Ocean, where the sea ice is 2-3 metres thick during the winter months.
+The North Pole (N 90°) is our planet’s northernmost point, where the Earth’s axis of rotation intersects its surface.
+That elusive point is situated in the middle of the Arctic Ocean, where the sea ice is 2 to 3 metres thick during the winter months.
 Unlike the South Pole, which lies on a continent, the North Pole is a constantly changing, imaginary point on the ice sheet.
-Both Poles experience only one sunrise and one sunset each year: the sun is permanently above the horizon all summer, but never rises in winter.
+Both Poles experience only one sunrise and one sunset each year: the sun is permanently above the horizon all summer, but never rises above it in winter.